 If you’re not quite ready to employee an SEO specialist, and don’t want to tackle SEO with 100%, but 70% effort (and there is nothing wrong with that!
 It’s better than no effort!), then we recommend finding someone in the business (or yourself if you are an owner-operator) and making them responsible for SEO.
 Depending on your business, this may be the web developer, the marketer, or the receptionist who has sufficient access to edit the website.
-If you are going this route, we would be stupid not to recommend arming them with our own product Right Hand Man Site Auditor (you can get a 14 day free trial).
+If you are going this route, we would be stupid not to recommend arming them with our own product Pulse Site Auditor (you can get a 14-day free trial).

-Right Hand Man is a site auditor which is a fancy name for an automated tool that scans your entire website, and tells you what on-page aspects of SEO and usability you could, and should, be fixing or doing better.
+Pulse is a site auditor which is a fancy name for an automated tool that scans your entire website and tells you what on-page aspects of SEO and usability you could, and should, be fixing or doing better.

-With Right Hand Man, we tell you what needs improving on your website, why it needs improving, and how to improve it.
+With Pulse, we tell you what needs improving on your website, why it needs improving, and how to improve it.
 We also explain each issue in layman’s terms so you can explain it to someone else, such as your boss or web developer.

 No, I need an SEO specialist!

 Great!
 Next step is getting a job description written, and the hiring underway.
-We can’t advice on how much an SEO specialist should earn, and we’d be here all day listing thousands of cities average pay bands for this type of role.
-You could start however by going on your favorite jobs website, and seeing what comparable roles are going for in your city.
+We can’t advise on how much an SEO specialist should earn, and we’d be here all day listing thousands of cities average pay bands for this type of role.
+You could start however by going on your favourite jobs website, and seeing what comparable roles are going for in your city.